esphome/esphome-docs/components/lvgl.rst

     - **edited** (*Optional*, boolean): Edit by an encoder
     - **user_1**, **user_2**, **user_3**, **user_4** (*Optional*, boolean): Custom states

-By default, states are all ``false``.
+By default, states are all ``false``, and they are templatable.
 To apply styles to the states, you need to specify them one level above, for example:

 .. code-block:: yaml